 Pro Tips for Shooting Epic Low Light Action Footage

-- Stabilize Your Shot: The slower your shutter speed, the more exaggerated any camera movement will be.
-If you’re not in the middle of an intense action sequence, using a small tripod or mounting the camera to a stable surface will yield a much cleaner, sharper image.
+- Stabilize Your Shot: Slower shutter speeds amplify camera movement.
+When not in an intense action sequence, use a small tripod or mount the camera to a stable surface for a cleaner, sharper image.

-- Embrace Post-Production: Shoot in a flat color profile if your camera offers it.
-This will capture more data in the shadows and highlights.
-In editing software like DaVinci Resolve or Adobe Premiere Pro, you can then use a noise reduction tool to clean up any remaining grain and precisely color grade your footage.
+- Embrace Post-Production: Shoot in a flat color profile if available, as this captures more data in shadows and highlights.
+In editing software like DaVinci Resolve or Adobe Premiere Pro, use noise reduction tools to clean up grain and precisely color grade your footage.

 “The physics of light capture will always favor a larger sensor.
 The recent introduction of 1/1.3-inch sensors into action cameras is the single biggest hardware leap for low-light performance we’ve seen in the last decade.” – Dr. Evan Marlowe, Optical Systems Engineer.